 |Very Good (740-799)||$1,459||$920|

-If you are saddled with an at-fault accident, speeding ticket, reckless driving citation, or DUI on your driving record, Allied could be a better choice than Farmers.
-Every car insurance company will handle driving offenses differently, so don't be afraid to shop around to figure out which insurer is best for you.
+If you've got an at-fault crash, speeding ticket, reckless driving violation, or DUI on your driving record, Allied could be a better choice than Farmers.
+Every insurance company has different post-violation pricing structures, so don't hesitate to shop around to figure out which insurance company suits you.

 |At-fault accident (damage < $1,000)||$2,334||$1,662|